Archive

 Results: The 25 Greek and Latin Power Words

-At last, the list of 25 Greek and Latin Power Words (including all 60 highest frequency Greek and Latin prefixes, roots, and meaning-based suffixes) came together.
-I used the More Words site to check the number of words in which each of these 60 word parts appear in the English language.
+At last, the list of 25 Greek and Latin Power Words (including all 60 high frequency Greek and Latin prefixes, bases, and meaning-based suffixes) came together.
+I used the More Words (Now Free Dictionary) site to check the number of words in which each of these 60 word parts appear in the English language.
 The results were staggering: The 60 word parts are found in over 60,000 words, including their inflections (a conservative total).
 With our English lexicon of about 600,000 words, these 60 word parts constitute 10% of the words in our language.
 With a middle school student’s average vocabulary of 25,000 words and a college-educated adult’s average vocabulary of 60,000 words, the 25 Greek and Latin Power Words can have a significant impact on improving reading vocabulary for all ages.

 Format